tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ___

 ### Installing R

-Note that there are differences here if you have a Mac or Win10 computer.
+Note that there are differences here if you have a Mac or Windows computer.

 To check if you have `R`, goto your terminal window and enter the following command: